Monika-81/padel-pals/README.md

 #### **Add Post**
 <details>
 To add a post in the forum the user has to be logged in.
 There are two way to add a post, through the add button under the topic navigation that are displayed on all topic list views and the homepage.
-Or by chosing to add a post or play event from the dropdown menu in the top navigation bar.
-The post form to add a new topic to the forum gives the user a list of choices of the topics to chose from.
+Or by choosing to add a post or play event from the dropdown menu in the top navigation bar.
+The post form to add a new topic to the forum gives the user a list of choices of the topics to choose from.
 Then the user has to pick a title and write their content.
 All three fields are required before the user can create a post.
 If the user submits a form with incorrect input, they get an error message that displays what went wrong.
-If the post was created successfully, the user is redirected to the homepage where they get confirmation that the post has been submitted both by a message and by seeing their post at the top of th recently added posts.
+If the post was created successfully, the user is redirected to the homepage where they get confirmation that the post has been submitted both by a message and by seeing their post at the top of the recently added posts.

 <br>
 <br>